-It is sometimes difficult to tell the difference between a pyramid scheme and normal multi level marketing program.
-Multi level marketing can be a lawful business which uses a network of independent distributors to sell consumer products.
-The difference between a pyramid scheme and a legitimate multi level marketing plan is that in the latter, money is only made through the eventual retail sale of a product to an end user.
-It is unlawful if Mr. Washington and Mr. Jefferson obtain commissions by selling the cosmetics to another distributor, who is buying the cosmetics not for their personal use, but merely to recruit others into joining the scheme.
+It is sometimes difficult to tell the difference between a pyramid scheme and a lawful multi-level marketing program.
+Multi-level marketing can be a lawful business that uses a network of independent distributors to sell consumer products.
+The difference between a pyramid scheme and a legitimate multi-level marketing plan is that in a legitimate multi-level marketing plan, money is only made through the eventual retail sale of a product to an end user.
+In the example above, Mr. Washington and Mr. Jefferson are participating in an illegal pyramid scheme because they earn commissions only by selling the cosmetics to another distributor, who is buying the cosmetics not for their personal use, but merely to recruit others into joining the scheme.

-In order for everyone in a pyramid scheme to profit, there would have to be a never ending supply of new participants.
-Often the new recruits are a participant's friends and family.
-In reality each new level of participants has less chance of recruiting others and a greater chance of losing money.
-The pyramid may collapse at any time.
-This places the participant in the position of victimizing his or her own friends and family.
+A pyramid scheme can collapse at any time because in order for everyone in a pyramid scheme to make money, there would have to be a never ending supply of new participants.
+This is never the case.
+In reality, each new level of participants has less chance of recruiting others and a greater chance of losing money.
+Often the new recruits are a participant's friends and family, which places the participant in the position of victimizing his or her own friends and family.

 People, including participants, who promote pyramid schemes can be charged and convicted of a felony.
 To avoid becoming both a victim and lawbreaker, do not let anyone rush you into making hasty or unwise decisions.
 A good opportunity to build a business in a multi-level structure will not disappear over-night.